Dollar falls on comments from BOJ's Kuroda, U.S. debate uncertainty

 The comments eased speculation that the BOJ was considering tapering asset purchases and supported a view that the BOJ was keeping in place a monetary policy that has only led the yen to strengthen.

 The yen has gained more than 17 percent since the BOJ shocked markets in January by cutting rates below zero for the first time.
-The dollar was last down 0.7 percent against the yen JPY= at 100.29 yen after touching a session low of 100.25 yen.
+The dollar was last down 0.5 percent against the yen at 100.47 yen after touching a session low of 100.34 yen.

-"When Kuroda speaks and he doesn’t explicitly acknowledge that the BOJ needs a higher (quantitative easing) quantity, the yen strengthens," said Greg Anderson, global head of FX strategy at BMO Capital Markets in New York, in reference to the quantity of bonds that the central bank is buying as part of its stimulus effort.
+"The BOJ is saying we’ll continue on the current path," said Alfonso Esparza, senior currency strategist at Oanda in Toronto.
+"That means the yen at current levels will continue to strengthen."

 The yen also gained ahead of a U.S. presidential debate between Democrat Hillary Clinton and Republican Donald Trump at 9 p.m.
 ET (0100 GMT on Tuesday), as well as Moody's move to cut Turkey's sovereign rating to "junk" on Friday and an uncertain outcome to an OPEC meeting.

-Analysts said uncertainty over the impact of the U.S. presidential debate hurt the dollar.
-The dollar index .DXY, which measures the greenback against a basket of six major currencies, was last down 0.2 percent at 95.300.
+Analysts said uncertainty over the impact of the U.S. presidential debate hurt the dollar since the nervousness was specific to the United States.
+The dollar index, which measures the greenback against a basket of six major currencies, was last down 0.21 percent at 95.272.

 "Most market participants are waiting to see what comes out of the debate tonight and will take their cue from there," said Richard Scalone, co-head of foreign exchange at TJM Brokerage in Chicago.